Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Amharic uses 3 consecutive dots to signal ellipsis.

 Digits are identified by a line that runs across the top and the bottom of a number.
 The line is built into the font glyphs, rather than text decoration, but in a capable rendering system extends unbroken across the whole number.
-See digits.
+See Digits.

 Observation: It's possible that a rule is sometimes applied to letter-based wrapping that requires a minimum of 2 letters at the end of a line for printed text (as opposed to handwritten manuscripts).
-This was observed by Daniel Yacob in the book, "ዜናዊ ፓርልማ" from 1953 (1946EC).g116,#issuecomment-582412224
+This was observed by Daniel Yacob in the book, "ዜናዊ ፓርልማ" from 1953 (1946EC).4

 Whatever style of wrapping is used, however, the following punctuation wrapping rules apply (which means that a wordspace separator should not appear at the start of a line, even when letter-by-letter wrapping occurs).